A little Slack notifier in Elixir

 we ask Slack for an endpoint, where each endpoint will correspond to a different channel in our Workspace.

-to that endpoint with our message as the payload, the message will be, err, posted in
+When we make a POST to that endpoint with our message as the payload, the message will be, err, posted in

 the channel belonging to that endpoint.